-- 5.10.1 It is the intention of the Council to ensure all leaseholders and shared owners

-The policy is to ensure that the leaseholders are consulted with accurately and fairly accordingly with the current legislation (Section20 Landlord and Tenant Act 1985, as amended by the Commonhold and Leasehold Reform Act 2002) and current best practice. - 5.10.2 It will also allow FHDC to reclaim the full cost of works through the service charges as all parties must adhere to the terms set out within the lease and relevant legal provisions. - 5.10.3 The major works/S20 procedure will establish: - When consultation is required. - · How consultation will be sent to leaseholders - How to address emergency works
+- 5.10.1 It is the Council's intention to ensure all leaseholders and shared owners are consulted with accurately, fairly, and within the scope of the current legislation (Section20 Landlord and Tenant Act 1985, as amended by the Commonhold and Leasehold Reform Act 2002) and best practice. - 5.10.2 Section 20 allows the Council to reclaim the full cost of works through the service charges, as all parties must adhere to the terms set out within the lease and relevant legal provision. - 5.10.3 The major works/S20 procedure establishes: - When consultation is required. - How consultation will be sent to leaseholders - How to address emergency works